cloudblog004/fantasticfoodies/content/en/posts/3355-step-by-step-guide-to-prepare-quick-curry-chicken-salad.md

 1. Make ready  Curry powder to taste

 It&#39;s great for lunches, picnics, or for keeping on hand in the fridge!
 This Curry Chicken Salad is super clean and SO delicious.
 Loaded with spiced chicken, golden raisins, pistachios, herbs, and Greek yogurt + olive oil as a stand-in for mayo.
-TESTED &amp; PERFECTED RECIPE - This curried chicken salad has tender chicken, juicy grapes, and This curried chicken salad is savory, sweet, and a little spicy, with lots of crunch from grapes.
+TESTED & PERFECTED RECIPE - This curried chicken salad has tender chicken, juicy grapes, and This curried chicken salad is savory, sweet, and a little spicy, with lots of crunch from grapes.

 <!--inarticleads2-->